anush91/The-Computer-Vision-Workshop/Chapter09/Section01/README.md

 ```

-[Activity09.01.py](../Activity09.01/Activity09.01.py) provides a code snippet for calibration using a chessboard.
+[Activity09.01.py](../Activity09.01/Activity09.01.py) provides a code snippet for pinhole camera calibration using a chessboard.

 The following 10 experimental images demonstrate the chessboard corner finding performace.